Mathematics, BS

 • MATH 4850 - Stochastic Modeling

-Students interested in pursuing a graduate degree in statistics are advised to take the following courses.
+Students interested in pursuing a graduate degree in statistics are advised to take the following courses as electives:

 • MATH 4130 - Linear Algebra I